ntampellini/TSCoDe/README.md

 - By default, TSCoDe parameters are optimized to yield good results without specifying any keyword nor atom pairing.
 However, I strongly encourage to specify all the desired pairings and use the `DIST` keyword in order to speed up the calculation and achieve better results, respectively.
 For example, the trimolecular reaction in the example above is described with all three atomic pairings (`a`, `b` and `c`) and their distances.
 These can come from a previous higher-level calculation or can be inferred by similar reactions.
 If they are not provided, a guess is performed by reading the `parameters.py` file.

-- If the reaction involves big molecules, or if there are a lot of conformations, a preliminar calculation using the `NOOPT` keyword may be a good idea to see how many structures are generated and would require MOPAC optimization in a standard run.
+- If the reaction involves big molecules, or if there are a lot of conformations, a preliminar calculation using the `NOOPT` keyword may be a good idea to see how many structures are generated and would require MOPAC/ORCA optimization in a standard run.

 - If TSCoDe does not find enough suitable candidates (or any at all) for the given reacion, most of the times this is because of compenetration pruning.
 This mean that a lot of structures are generated, but all of them have some atoms compenetrating one into the other, and are therefore discarded.
 A solution could be to loosen the compenetration rejection citeria (`CLASHES` keyword, not recommended) or to use the `SHRINK` keyword (recommended, see keywords section).
-Note that `SHRINK` calculations will be loger, as MOPAC/ASE distance-refining optimizations will require more iterations to reach target distances.
+Note that `SHRINK` calculations will be loger, as MOPAC/ORCA distance-refining optimizations through ASE will require more iterations to reach target distances.

 ### Keywords